dislux-hapfyl/tclme/README.md

 ```

 # Plugin Guide
 Absolutely.
-I’ll teach you in the context of your Core editor, because that gives you a real plugin API, real UI, and immediate feedback.
+I’ll teach you in the context of your Tclme editor, because that gives you a real plugin API, real UI, and immediate feedback.
 The goal is not just “make a plugin” — it’s to build the mental model that lets you write *any* plugin.

 ---

-# 1. The mental model of a Core plugin
+# 1. The mental model of a Tclme plugin

 A plugin is just a Tcl file: